iprada/Circle-Map/TO_DO.md

 - Regarding the above comment.
 In the function get_realignment_interval there is a if-elif-else loop.
 In the else part of the loop there should be a saved bed file for the rescue of the lonely soft-clips

+- When doing the realignment for every interval.
+Circle-Map needs to keep track of the realignment nucleotide positions